Pierre-D-G/Contacts-API/README.md

 ```
 ## Tests

-Run `npm test` to excecute units tests via Mocha and Jasmine
+Run `npm test` to execute unit tests via Mocha and Chai
-  * Tests the API endpoints to make sure the correct responses are being sent when requests are made
+> Tests the API endpoints to make sure the correct responses are being sent when requests are made

 ### Example

 Testing Get all contacts
-  * GET /api/contacts -  retrieves all contacts
+> GET /api/contacts -  retrieves all contacts

 ```shell
 describe('Get all contacts', () => {